The Sulphur Springs Water Tower

 Sulphur Springs lies about 6 miles north of downtown Tampa.
 Its southern boundary is the Hillsborough River, the northern boundary is Busch Boulevard.
 Florida Avenue and the CSX railroad line forms boundaries on the west and east.
 Sulphur Springs, like most of Florida, has a rich and ancient natural history.
 The man made history of the area starts with Native Americans, who legend has it, drank from the Springs and benefited from the medicinal benefits of the natural mineral water.

-The first mention of Sulphur Springs in the history of Tampa dates back to 1889 when the Tampa city commissioners contracted for the building of a bridge to cross the Hillsborough River at the county road now know as Van Dyke Place.
+The first mention of Sulphur Springs in the history of Tampa dates back to 1889 when the Tampa city commissioners contracted for the building of a bridge to cross the Hillsborough River at the county road now known as Van Dyke Place.
 Completed in 1891, the bridge was used until 1961.

 In the late 1890s John Mills purchased what would later become Sulphur Springs from J.H.
 Krause, a real estate developer, and developed a small park around the natural bubbling spring.
 Mills developed his park into a small resort community and it opened in 1900 boasting bathhouses, a fishpond, and a pool.
 Shortly after opening for business, steam ships traveled along the Hillsborough River filled with urbanites seeking recreation at the springs.